- The bench press works the lateral head of your triceps well – even better than tricep extensions.

 Triceps: The Three-Headed Muscle

-The triceps has (as it’s name implies) three different muscle heads: the lateral, medial and long head.
+The triceps have three different muscle heads: the lateral, medial and long head.

 The lateral and medial head originates from your upper arm, but the long head originates from your shoulder blade.
 All three heads then fuse together in a tendon that inserts in your elbow bone.
 Thus the lateral and medial head only crosses over one joint (the elbow joint) while the long head crosses over two (the elbow and the shoulder joint).